About the Graduate Program

 The M.A. program is a 12 month program.
 It is unique amongst Canadian M.A. programs designed to be completed in one year: students have the opportunity to explore their interests through both graduate seminars and Directed Studies courses (completed over the Fall and Winter terms), and an M.A. thesis on a topic of their own choosing, written under the supervision of a Faculty member over the Spring and Summer terms, and defended at the end of the summer or in the very early Fall.

-The department also offers, in collaboration with the Department of Political Studies, an M.A. in Political Thought.
-The program builds on the strengths and expertise of both departments.
-Students take designated Political Thought courses (4 of the required 6) and complete a Major Research Paper.
-Further information can be found on the School of Graduate Studies website: http://www.queensu.ca/sgs/political-thought-collaboration
+The department also offers, in collaboration with the Department of Political Studies and the Faculty of Law, an M.A. in Political and Legal Thought.
+This program builds on the strengths and expertise of the three units and provides an exciting opportunity for interdisciplinary engagement with leading scholars in a lively intellectual community.
+Students take designated Political and Legal Thought courses (4 of the required 6) and complete a Major Research Paper.
+Further information can be found on the School of Graduate Studies website: http://www.queensu.ca/sgs/political-and-legal-thought

 The terrific writing and analytic skills that M.A. candidates develop over the course of the year have consistently made them very desirable candidates for jobs in both the public and private sectors, and sought after applicants at the best Law Schools, professional M.A. and M.B.A. programs, and the most competitive Ph.D. programs in North America and Europe.